 Storage

-Tea loaves will keep for up to a couple of weeks if stored correctly.
+Fruit Tea loaves will keep for up to a couple of weeks if stored correctly.
 I usually wrap mine in baking parchment and cling film.
 Make sure you fully re wrap to prevent the cakes from drying out.

 Top Tips